 Once you are an adult, you are responsible for fixing your unhealthy programming.
 You can think your way out of it the same way you got in.
 Remember, your thoughts become beliefs.
 Using common sense, logic, and some evidence can help you break the chain reaction of unhealthy beliefs.
 Mythology can be harmful when it becomes a religion.
 Religion often substitutes myths for facts in a blatant attempt to make belief and faith perform like knowledge.

 Values Become Actions

-We show our values by the things we act upon.
-The greater the value we have for something, the more we will act on its behalf.
-This is why it is nearly impossible to argue with someone who has already decided about something.
+We show our values by the things we do.
+The greater the value we have for something, the more we act on its behalf.
+It is why it is nearly impossible to argue with someone who has already decided about something.

 Unstoppable Chain Reaction

-If someone tells you that all choices are the same, they either don’t understand there is a difference between mundane decisions and those with ethical implications.
-Or, they want to hide their bias and prejudice by saying all their choices are the same.
-Sometimes the mundane choices have negative consequences.
+If someone tells you that all choices are the same, they don’t understand the difference between mundane decisions and ethical implications.
+What is happening is they want to hide their bias and prejudice, claiming it to be a simple choice.
+They disregard the fact that some mundane choices have negative consequences.

-Your beliefs have consequences they create a chain reaction of behaviors that spiral outward into the world.
+Your beliefs have consequences; they create a chain reaction of behaviors that spiral outward into the world.
 Look at the actions done in the name of religion.
 Organized religion is not the answer.

 Remember this formula.
 Thoughts become beliefs.
-Then beliefs become our values and our values become actions.
+Then beliefs become our values, and our values become actions.